 A future-proof approach

-There are several aspects of the concept of long-lasting, which defines the PO.P way of working.
+Future-proof is a keyword that defines the PO.P way of working.
 First of all, the products are manufactured with high quality and durability, according to the PO.P motto "three kids in every garment".
 PO.P has taken that concept one step further by giving the customers a platform for selling and buying used PO.P garments on the website.

 According to a true omni-channel concept, shop assistants can use the ecommerce as a complement to what the store can offer.
 They can show and order additional items for the customer in the webshop on iPads, and the customer can pick up and return webshop orders in the store.